IBM-Bluemix-Docs/security-advisor/setup.md

 Depending on the expiration data of the certificate that you upload to {{site.data.keyword.cloudcerts_short}}, the findings appear in the {{site.data.keyword.security-advisor_short}} dashboard 90, 60, 10, and 1 day before the certificate expires.
 In addition, you receive daily notifications about expired certificates.
 The daily notifications start the day after your certificate expires.

 To trigger a manual update, you might try uploading a certificate that expires in a day to your {{site.data.keyword.cloudcerts_short}} instance.
-When the import is successful, you can see that the Key Risk Indicator (KRI) and findings are visible in the {{site.data.keyword.security-advisor_short}} dashboard.
+When the import is successful, you can see that the Key Performance Indicator (KPI) and findings are visible in the {{site.data.keyword.security-advisor_short}} dashboard.

 You can learn more about [{{site.data.keyword.cloudcerts_long_notm}}](/docs/certificate-manager?topic=certificate-manager-getting-started) by reading the docs.
 {: tip}